qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_map.rst

 .. contents::
    :local:

-Click on the |mActionAddMap| :sup:`Add new map` toolbar button in the Print Composer toolbar to add the QGIS map canvas.
+Click on the |addMap| :sup:`Add new map` toolbar button in the Print Composer toolbar to add the QGIS map canvas.
 Now, drag a rectangle onto the Composer canvas with the left mouse button to add the map.
 To display the current map, you can choose between three different modes in the map :guilabel:`Item Properties`